 Like Aparigraha is one of the five Yamas of Yoga philosophy and Hinduism, it is one of the five great vows (Maha Virat) of Jainism.
-The five-fold Maha Virat of Jaina philosophy is the same as five Yamas of Yoga philosophy.
-In Jainism, the five vows should be observed by both householders and monks, but with a little variation.
+The five-fold Maha Virat of Jaina philosophy is the same as the five Yamas of Yoga philosophy.
+In Jainism, both householders and monks should observe the five vows, but with a little variation.

-Ahimsa being the most important virtue in Jainism, Aparigraha is the second most essential virtue to be observed.
+Ahimsa is the most important virtue in Jainism; whereas Aparigraha is the second most essential virtue that one should observe.

 They are of two types: partial abstention and complete abstention.
-The partial abstention is for householders and the complete abstention is for ascetics.
+Partial abstention is for householders and complete abstention is for ascetics.
 With complete abstention one becomes the pure Jiva and with partial abstention one becomes a disciple.

 Purusharthasiddhiupaya classifies Parigraha (attachment) into two kinds: internal and external.
-The internal attachment is of fourteen kinds and external attachment is of two kinds.
+Internal attachment is of fourteen kinds and external attachment is of two kinds.